KyleGospo/docs.bazzite.gg/src/General/issues_and_resolutions.md

 ## HTPC Nvidia GPU setup

+!!! note

+    Nvidia hardware running Steam Gaming Mode is now available in **beta** with major caveats and known issues.

 **Issue:** How do you set up your Nvidia GPU powered gaming machine as an HTPC as Steam Gaming Mode is not available for Nvidia GPUs?

 **Resolution:** You can enable auto-login and set Steam to automatically launch in Steam's Big Picture Mode for a decent couch gaming experience if you have an NVidia GPU.